Adolescents (12 to 15 years)

 The Montessori adolescent program is the culmination of the child’s experience as a Montessori student.
 More and more Montessori schools are offering this unique program as it is designed to meet and serve the needs of children during this period of tremendous personal growth and change.

 Students are expected to bring a high level of independence and self direction, a comfort with collaborative work, and a love of learning for learning’s sake.
 They treat each other with respect and are comfortable with the knowledge that each person has different strengths and challenges.
-The manipulative materials of the elementary level are rarely present, as adolescents have moved beyond their applications and are now solidly comfortable with the more adult learning techniques of reading, discussion, and application to a task.
+The manipulative materials of the elementary level are rarely present, as adolescents have moved beyond their applications and are now confidently using the more adult learning techniques of reading, discussion, and application to a task.

 Students work as a group to find ways of making money, a direct experience of the economic connections in a working society.
 The success of earning money is a strong source of validation for their skills and contributions.
 Much of their money making efforts goes towards to their end of the year trip.